Warner Bros. Animation: 1996–2019: Acquisitions of libraries

 To expand the company's online content presence, Warner Bros.
 Animation launched the new KidsWB.com (announced as T-Works) on April 28, 2008.
 The website gathers its core animation properties in a single online environment that is interactive and customizable for site visitors.
-The Kids WB offers both originally produced content along with classic animated episodes, games, and exploration of virtual worlds.
+The Kids' WB website offers both originally produced content along with classic animated episodes, games, and exploration of virtual worlds.
 Some of the characters to be used in the project from the Warner libraries include those of Looney Tunes, Hanna-Barbera, pre-1986 MGM animated characters and DC Comics.

 In 2009, sister network Cartoon Network announced Scooby-Doo!
 Mystery Incorporated in the Fall 2009–2010 season by Warner Bros.
 Animation.
 Warner Bros.
 Animation recently announced several new projects, such as The Looney Tunes Show (formerly called Laff Riot); a reboot of ThunderCats, and several series based on DC Comics properties such as MAD, Green Lantern, and Young Justice.

 Warner Bros.
 Animation is also producing DC Showcase, a series of short subjects featuring lesser-known comic book superheroes, to be released in tandem with direct-to-video films based on DC Comics properties.

 On July 30, 2010, Coyote Falls, a 3D cartoon featuring Wile E. Coyote and the Road Runner was released, being the first time WB Animation produced theatrically released content since The Karate Guard (the last Tom and Jerry short) in 2005, and the first time the animation studio used full CGI and stereoscopic 3D.
-Two more theatrical Road Runner cartoons have followed during the year (Fur of Flying and Rabid Rider).
+Two more theatrical Wile E./Road Runner cartoons have followed during the year (Fur of Flying and Rabid Rider).
 On June 8, 2011, three more shorts were announced: I Tawt I Taw a Puddy Tat with Sylvester, Tweety, and Granny, which was released with Happy Feet Two; Daffy's Rhapsody with Daffy Duck and Elmer Fudd, which was released with Journey 2: The Mysterious Island; and Flash in the Pain starring Wile E. Coyote and the Road Runner.
 All of these 6 shorts, directed by Matthew O'Callaghan and produced by Reel FX Creative Studios are available on the official Warner Bros.
 Animation YouTube channel.